When Does an Employer Need an Employment Lawyer?

 Representation in Legal or Administrative Proceedings

 Lawsuits.
-If a current or former employee sues you, speak to a lawyer right away.
+If a current or former employee sues you, speak to an employment lawyer right away.
 Employment lawsuits can be very complex.
 You have to take certain actions immediately to make sure that your rights are protected -- and to preserve evidence that might be used in court.
 The time limits for taking action are very short -- many courts require you to file a formal, legal response to a lawsuit within just a few weeks.
 As soon as your receive notice of a lawsuit against you, begin looking for a lawyer.

 Claims and complaints.
 Sometimes, a current or former employee initiates some kind of adversarial process short of a lawsuit.
 For example, an employee might file an administrative charge of discrimination, retaliation, or harassment with the U.S. Equal Employment Opportunity Commission or a similar state agency.
 Or, a former employee might appeal the denial of unemployment benefits, which in many states allows the employee to request a hearing.